 Bioplex Zinc for horses is a highly absorbable source of zinc, providing 15% elemental zinc without any additives, fillers or bulking agents.
 It is an important trace mineral for a whole host of bodily functions within the horse’s body.

 Zinc is usually shown as being low in forage analysis and is often blocked by high levels of other competing minerals such as iron and manganese.

 Supplementation of zinc at high levels is often needed, as a deficiency in horses is common.
 Zinc is one of the most important minerals for a horses health.

-Copper and zinc are two of the most common trace mineral deficiencies around the world and the symptoms are often similar.
-In addition to the levels of these two minerals often being too low in the horse’s diet, factors such as high iron intake and high sulfate in water or forage makes the situation even worse by interfering with absorption.
+Copper and zinc are two of the most common trace mineral deficiencies around the world and the symptoms are often very similar.
+In addition to levels of these two minerals often being too low in the horse’s diet, factors such as high iron intake and high sulfate levels in water or forage can make the situation even worse, interfering with the absorption of the minerals.

 Hoof quality also suffers from copper and zinc deficiency.
 Deficiencies of either copper or zinc have been linked to:

 The Benefits of Bioplex Zinc for Horses

 - Allows protein to bind to DNA

 - Influences the folding and structure of proteins